-Vatican Treasurer Pell found guilty of abusing two choir boys 22 years ago
+Vatican treasurer Pell found guilty of abusing two choir boys in 1990s

-MELBOURNE (Reuters) - An Australian court has found Cardinal George Pell, the Vatican Treasurer and a former top adviser to Pope Francis, guilty on five charges of child sexual offences committed more than two decades ago against 13-year-old boys.
+MELBOURNE (Reuters) - An Australian court has found Cardinal George Pell, the Vatican treasurer and a former top adviser to Pope Francis, guilty on five charges of child sexual offences committed more than two decades ago against 13-year-old boys.

-The verdict was made public on Tuesday following the lifting of a suppression order on the case.
-A jury in the Country Court of Victoria in Melbourne had found Pell guilty on Dec.
+The verdict was made public on Tuesday following the lifting of a court suppression order on the trial, after a second abuse case against Pell was dropped by the prosecution.

+A jury in the Country Court of Victoria in Melbourne found Pell guilty on Dec.
 11 last year following a four-week trial.

 Pell becomes the most senior Catholic clergyman worldwide to be convicted for child sex offences.
 He had pleaded not guilty to all five charges.